-COVID-19 has been brutal to the travel industry in Korea and worldwide.
-However, before this outbreak, the travel industry in South Korea was on the rise.
-With the rise of Korean culture regarding Kpop, entertainment, fashion, and beauty, an estimated 16 million international tourists arrived in South Korea in 2019.
+The travel industry in South Korea is on the rise.
+With the rise of Korean culture regarding Kpop, entertainment, fashion, and beauty, an estimated 16 million international tourists arrived in South Korea in 2023.
 Most of these travelers came from China, Japan, and other parts of Southeast Asia.
-Therefore, Korean travel startups have had much success leading up to 2020.
-However, the travel industry in Korea has been hit hard in 2020/2021 due to the pandemic, which has forced many travel startups to pivot and look for other business models.
+Therefore, Korean travel startups have had much success leading up to 2024.

-In 2022, travel startups like Airbnb transformed the travel and hospitality industry and became a unicorn.
-Therefore many startups in Korea are looking to bring this kind of transformation into South Korea’s travel industry once COVID gets fully under control.
+Many startups in Korea are looking to bring a transformation in the travel industry to South Korea.
 Many Korean startups are looking to disrupt the travel/hospitality space, and the most promising ones are listed below.

 The Top Korean Travel Startups in Korea